gitlabhq/gitlabhq/doc/user/admin_area/user_cohorts.md

 ### Setup

-1. Activate the usage ping as defined in [LINK]
+1. Activate the usage ping as defined [in the documentation](settings/usage_statistics.md)
-2. Go to [LINK] to see the user cohorts of the server
+2. Go to `/admin/cohorts` to see the user cohorts of the server

 [ce-23361]: https://gitlab.com/gitlab-org/gitlab-ce/issues/23361